Therapy methods

 Analytical therapy

-like depth psychology-based psychotherapy, is based on the principles of psychoanalytic theory.
-The difference between depth psychology-based psychotherapy and analytical therapy is that the main focus in depth psychology-based therapy is on current conflicts in the present and not on the detailed processing of the biographical history with experiences in childhood, as is the case in analytical psychotherapy.
+like Psychodynamic herapy, Analytical therapy is based on the principles of the theory of Siegmund Freud.
+The difference between Psychodynamic psychotherapy and analytical therapy is the focus: in Psychodynamic therapy the focus is on current conflicts in the present.
+Analytic therapy focusses on a detailed processing of the biographical history with experiences in childhood.

 Behavioral therapy